ethdmill/csv_to_sqlite/README.md

 The program runs nice and smoothly now, and once I figured out how ot get SQLite to connect properly, it worked great.

-It doesn't take too long to run, and I made an effort to make things as efficient as I could by implementing BufferReader, FileWriters, etc.
+It doesn't take too long to run, and I made an effort to make things as efficient as I could by implementing BufferReader, FileWriters, etc. I also added logs at the very end of the process.

-And so, here we are, writing this Readme.
-I'll be fixing a few minor logistical things, but fortunately, none of them are bugs!
+And so, here we are, writing this Readme!

 ## Unleashing the Beast (How to Run)

+Simply clone the repo, open up the program, and build/run the main class!
+The databse, "bad" data vfile, and log file will all generate.

+## Some Notes

 For my own sanity, I included my generated database with the initial commit.

 Oh!
 Not to interrupt myself, but speaking of the initial commit, for some reason, I committed all of the logic at once, which is wildly out of character for me.
 Repo initialization is usually the first thing I do.

-Anyway, I will be removing the generated database in future commits.
+Anyway, I will be **removing** the generated database for future commits.
 That way, upon cloning the repo, opening the project, and building/running for the first time, the database will be generated right before your very eyes! ...That is, if you're looking at the folder that contains the project.
+Likewise, I will be removing the "bad" data CSV and the log file, which are both also generated every time the program runs.

+I implemented the log functionality last, even after initially writing the first draft of this Readme, and the logs actually helped me to catch something I messed up the first time around.
+Thanks, log files!
+It should also be noted that the log method is static, since it only does one specific thing.
+If I were to need to log other things, I would restructure the log functionality, or even move it to its own class file.

 ## tl;dr